r-spatial/stars/PROPOSAL.md

 _Please describe how you think the ISC can help.
 If you are looking for a cash grant include a detailed itemised budget and spending plan.
 We expect that most of the budget will be allocated for people, but we will consider funding travel, equipment and services, such as cloud computing resources with good justification.
 If you are seeking to start an ISC working group, then please describe the goals of the group and provide the name of the individual who will be committed to leading and managing the group’s activities.
 Also describe how you think the ISC can we help promote your project._

-We will use most funding to actually develop the R package and web service API.
+We will use most funding to develop the R package and web service API.
 Total costs are estimated at 10,000 USD, and break down in:
 * workshop: travel costs for Etienne Racine and Michael Sumner to visit Muenster, or another venue (USD 2500).
 * Programming, project communication: (USD 7000).
 * Cloud deployment in the Amazon cloud (USD 500).